 Over the years we have had every possible type of weather conditions - gales that blew away our marquee, iced roads, 2ft of snow the week before the event, temperatures down to minus 10 degrees, rain, hail and even sunshine... you get the picture.
 But then, if we insist on staging a 24 hour event in the Highlands of Scotland in the middle of winter what do we expect?

 We now attract competitors from all over the world - probably because we were included in the US Bike magazines top 10 toughest Mountain Bike events on the planet - and we are widely recognised as the event every decent mountain biker needs on their palmares.

 The Strathpuffer follows the traditional 24 hour MTB format with laps of a circa 12.5 km course

 We start at 10.00 am on Saturday morning and competitors must start their last lap by 10.00 am on Sunday morning and complete it by 11.00 am

-The event is open to solos, pairs, teams of four and teams of eight for schools.
+The event is open to solos, pairs and teams of four.

 To keep you safe and smiling we have two safety points on the course manned by our fantastic marshals without whom the events would not be possible.